 Why Now is a Better Time Than Ever to Invest in the People Side of Your Business

 While many in the industry are disappointed in proposed payment model reform outlined in the PDGM update, your home health care agency can embrace this change as an opportunity to improve your business strategy.
-With increased Medicare payments coming to home health care agencies, now is a better time than ever to rethink your budget for the coming years.
+With increased Medicare payments coming to agencies, now is a better time than ever to rethink your budget for the coming years.
 And a top priority in your budget should be investing in your people.

 When it comes to providing top-notch patient care, your employees are your main source of competitive advantage.
 And as the demand for home health care continues to increase, you need to get ahead on hiring – or risk ending up short-staffed.
 To avoid this risk, it’s critical to invest in a hiring solution that can help you source qualified talent, keep candidates engaged throughout the hiring process and streamline your hiring efforts.

-Given the record-low unemployment rate and somewhat negative perception of working in home health care, your team needs a strong employment brand and efficient hiring process to attract top talent.
+Given the record-low unemployment rate and somewhat negative perception of working in the industry, your team needs a strong employment brand and efficient hiring process to attract top talent.
 Through your job descriptions and career site, your employment brand needs to answer the “What’s in it for me?” question for job seekers.
 Leverage your employment brand to showcase benefits your team offers, opportunities for ongoing learning and development, career paths, and more.
 By selling prospective job seekers on the opportunity joining your team presents, you’ll be more likely to attract top talent.

 Once candidates are interested in joining your team, it’s important to keep the hiring process quick and engaging.
 Hireology data found that the average business waits 10 days to review and respond to job applicants.
 During this time, top applicants could already be hired for open roles at other businesses.
 By partnering with an integrated hiring solution, you can automate many steps in the hiring process to move it along efficiently.